 Nosferatu: eine Symphonie des Grauens (1922) Director: F.W.
 Murnau

-Nosferatu: A Symphony of Horrors is one of the greatest horror films of all time and a classic of German Expressionism.
-It was filmed in 1921 and released in 1922.
-It stars Max Schreck as the Nosferatu vampire, Count Orlok.
-It was an unauthorized adaptation of Bram Stoker’s Dracula, because the studio could not afford the rights to the novel.
+Nosferatu: A Symphony of Horror is one of the greatest horror films of all time and it is a classic of the German Expressionist movement.
+It was shot in 1921 and later released in 1922.
+Nosferatu stars Max Schreck as the Nosferatu vampire, Count Orlok.
+The story is blatant plagiarism -an unauthorized adaptation of Bram Stoker’s Dracula, because the studio could not afford the rights to the novel.
 Stoker’s family later sued, and a court ordered that all copies of the film be destroyed.
 Luckily, one copy of the print survived.
-It was the only production of Prana Film, a company founded in 1921 by Enrico Dieckmann and Albin Grau.
+It was the only film production of Prana Film, a company founded in 1921 by Enrico Dieckmann and Albin Grau.

 The story is a framed narrative told by Thomas Hutter who lives with his wife Ellen in the fictitious German city of Wisborg (a combination of Wismar and Lubeck, two shooting site locations for the film).
 He works for a creepy little man named Knock, about whom many rumors circulate in the town.
 Knock sends Hutter on a long journey to meet a new client in Transylvania, named Count Orlok.
-Hutter entrusts his wife to a friend named Harding and Harding’s sister Annie, but his wife is skeptical of the trip.
+Hutter entrusts his wife to a friend named Harding and Harding’s sister Annie.
+Hutter’s wife remains skeptical of his business trip.

-Hutter is then greeted by Count Orlok and invited in for dinner.
+Hutter is then greeted by Count Orlok and he is invited to dinner.
 At dinner, Hutter accidentally cuts his thumb and Orlok pounces at his precious blood.
-Hutter goes to bed frightened of the strange count and awakens the next day to find an empty castle and two strange mosquito bites on his neck.
-He writes a letter to his wife to reassure her.
+Hutter goes to bed frightened of the strange Count.
+He awakens the next day to find an empty castle and two strange mosquito bites on his neck.
+He writes a letter to his wife to reassure her but privately he begins having second thoughts.
 In the evening Orlok signs documents to purchase the property across the street from Hutter’s home, but Hutter begins to suspect that Orlok is a Nosferatu, a “Bird of Death.”
-He runs frightened to his room but there is no way to bolt his door shut and the door opens with Count approaching and Hutter falls unconscious with the famous shadow of the Nosferatu over him.
+He runs frightened to his room but there is no way to bolt his door shut and the door opens with the Count slowly approaching.
+Hutter falls unconscious under the infamous shadow of the Nosferatu.

-The next day Hutter ventures down to the castle’s crypt where he finds the Count’s coffin –just as his book said the Nosferatu must sleep in the soil of his homeland- and he dashes back to his room and peers out the window to see the Count piling coffins into his carriage and he climbs into the final coffin before departing.
-Hutter, terrified and thinking of his wife Ellen, escapes out his window but falls to the ground injured and unconscious and awakens in a hospital.
+The next day Hutter ventures down to the castle’s crypt where he finds the Count’s coffin (according to his book the Nosferatu sleeps in the soil of his homeland).
+Hutter dashes back to his room and he peers out the window to see the Count piling coffins into his carriage and he climbs into the final coffin before departing.
+Hutter, terrified and thinking of his wife Ellen, escapes out of his window and he falls to the ground.
+Injured and unconscious, he awakens in a hospital.

-Upon recovering he hurries to return home and the coffins of the Count are shipped downstream and are transferred to a larger boat who are skeptical after they see rats crawling out of the coffins.
-One by one each of the crew members get sick and die, until just the captain and first mate are left alive.
-The first goes below to inspect the coffins and awakens the Count who scares the first mate into jumping into the sea.
-Orlok then kills the captain and sails the boat into the Wisborg harbor and leaves undetected with his coffin.
+Upon recovering he hurries home whilie the coffins of the Count are shipped downstream.
+They are transferred to a larger boat, but the crew are skeptical after they see rats crawling out of the coffins.
+One by one each of the crew members gets sick and dies, until only the captain and the first mate are left alive.
+The first mate goes below deck to inspect the coffins and he awakens the Count who scares the first mate into jumping overboard.
+Count Orlok then kills the captain and sails the boat into the Wisborg harbor and leaves undetected with his coffin.

 Doctors visit the mysterious ship and after reading its logbook they conclude that the plague was carried by rats and the town is stricken with panic over the plague.
-Knock had been committed to a psychiatric ward but escapes after he strangles the guard.
+Knock had been committed to a psychiatric ward but he escapes after strangling a guard.